Last Updated on October 19, 2021

 Is it OK to use extension cords for pool pumps?

 Yes, it is OK (but not preferred) with some considerations.
-Many pool owners successfully and safely run their pool pump with an extension cord.
+Many pool owners successfully and safely run their pool pump with the right extension cord.
 However, please read on before purchasing any old extension cord from your local hardware store.

 If you are in a hurry, here are the items you may need.